suparnoghosh/suparnoghosh.github.io/_posts/2026-08-02-the-mathematics-of-imperfections.md

 function is once differentiable.

 It must be noted that Riemann was not "consciously" searching for solutions in $C^1$.
-For him, the choice was as natural as it gets---the assumption that a physical potential would be continuous and differentiable was taken for granted.
+For him, the choice was as natural as it gets - the assumption that a physical potential would be continuous and differentiable was taken for granted.
 So, he stuck with it.